 A state-approved assessment instrument, the English Language Proficiency Assessments for California (ELPAC) is currently administered to determine English language proficiency skills.
-A preliminary unofficial score will be calculated at the school site for the purposes of placement and program options.
-The ELPAC results are provided to the district and uploaded in the student information system, are also-forwarded for official scoring by the test publisher, Educational Data Systems.
-These official results override the informal scoring in those cases where the scores differ.
+The ELPAC results are provided to the district and uploaded in the student information system.

 Initial Assessment and Parent Notification of Language Learners